-- Early September: 'Encore' and 'China Pearl' peaches, 'Posey' plums, 'Jupiter' grapes, 'Crimson Crisp' apples, and 'Hosui' Asian pears.
+- Early September: 'Encore' and 'China Pearl' peaches, 'Posey' plums,'Crimson Crisp' apples, and 'Hosui' Asian pears.

 - Late October: 'Magness' European pears, 'Sugar Snap', 'Winecrisp', and 'Golden Russet' apples, 'Niitaka' Asian pears.

 Please review the specific share options available at your desired CSA pickup location (pods below), as there are different options available depending upon location.

-For greatest savings, a weekly share paid in full by check when you sign up is the way to go.
+For greatest savings, a weekly share paid in full by check/cash when you sign up is the way to go.
 Credit card payments made online include an additional convenience fee.